Varna culture

-The Varna culture is a Chalcolithic culture of northeastern Bulgaria, dated ca. 4500 BC, contemporary and closely related with the Gumelnița culture in southern Romania, often considered as local variants.
+The Varna culture was a Chalcolithic culture of northeastern Bulgaria, dated c.
+4500 BC, contemporary and closely related with the Gumelnița culture.
+The oldest golden artifacts in the world (4600 BC – 4200 BC) were found in the Necropolis of Varna.
+These artefacts are on display in the Varna Archaeological Museum.

-It is characterized by polychrome pottery and rich cemeteries, the most famous of which are Varna Necropolis, the eponymous site, and the Durankulak complex, which comprises the largest prehistoric cemetery in southeastern Europe, with an adjoining coeval Neolithic settlement (published) and an unpublished and incompletely excavated Chalcolithic settlement.
-294 graves have been found in the necropolis, many containing sophisticated examples of copper and gold metallurgy, pottery (about 600 pieces, including gold-painted ones), high-quality flint and obsidian blades, beads, and shells.
 The site was accidentally discovered in October 1972 by excavator operator Raycho Marinov.
 Research excavation was under the direction of Mihail Lazarov and Ivan Ivanov.
 About 30% of the estimated necropolis area is still not excavated.

+The Varna culture is characterized by polychrome pottery and rich cemeteries, the most famous of which are Varna Necropolis, the eponymous site, and the Durankulak lake complex, which comprises the largest prehistoric cemetery in southeastern Europe, with an adjoining coeval Neolithic settlement (published) and an unpublished and incompletely excavated Chalcolithic settlement.
+294 graves have been found in the Varna necropolis, many containing sophisticated examples of the oldest gold metallurgy in the world, copper metallurgy, pottery (about 600 pieces, including gold-painted ones), high-quality flint and obsidian blades, beads, and shells.

+The oldest gold jewelry in the world found in the necropolis is dated 4,600 BC to 4,200 BC.

 The findings showed that the Varna culture had trade relations with distant lands, possibly including the lower Volga region and the Cyclades, perhaps exporting metal goods and salt from the Solnitsata rock salt mine.
-The copper ore used in the artifacts originated from a Sredna Gora mine near Stara Zagora, and Mediterranean spondylus shells found in the graves may have served as primitive currency.
+The copper ore used in Varna artifacts originated from the Sredna Gora mine near Stara Zagora, and Mediterranean spondylus shells found in the graves may have served as primitive currency.

+An analysis of wear traces on carnelian and agate beads crafted by the Varna culture found evidence for the use of "some sort of fast or lap wheel" in their production.

 Burial rites

 Graves of the Varna Necropolis contained the oldest known examples of gold working in the world.
 Burials included both crouched and extended inhumations.
-Some graves did not contain a skeleton, only grave gifts (cenotaphs).
+Some graves did not contain a skeleton, only grave gifts.
 These symbolic (empty) graves are the richest in gold artifacts.
-3000 gold artifacts were found, with a weight of approximately 6 kilograms.
+3,000 gold artifacts were found altogether, with a weight of approximately 6 kilograms.
 Three symbolic graves also contained masks of unfired clay.

-Religion
+Metaphysical beliefs

-The Varna culture had sophisticated religious beliefs about the afterlife and developed hierarchical status differences.
-It has the oldest known burial evidence of an elite male.
+The Varna culture believed in the afterlife and developed hierarchical status differences.
+It has the oldest known burial evidence of an elite male (Grave 43).
 Some authors have described the Varna elite males as 'kings'.
-The end of the fifth millennium BC is the time that Marija Gimbutas, founder of the Kurgan hypothesis claims the cultural advance to male dominance began in Europe.
-The high status male was buried with remarkable amounts of gold, held a war axe or mace and wore a gold penis sheath.
-The bull-shaped gold platelets perhaps also venerated virility, instinctive force, and warfare.
+The end of the fifth millennium BC is the time that Marija Gimbutas, founder of the Kurgan hypothesis claims the cultural descent into male dominance began in Europe.
+The high status male was buried with remarkable amounts of gold, held a war axe or mace and wore a gold penis sheath or possibly a decorative (gold) belt tip.
+The bull-shaped gold platelets perhaps also venerated virility, instinctive force, warfare and a proto-castle cult.